BitClout

-BitClout is an open source blockchain-based social media platform.
-On the platform, users can post short-form writings and photos, award money to posts they particularly like by clicking a diamond icon, buy and sell "creator coins" (personalized tokens whose value depends on people's reputations), and create and sell non-fungible tokens.
-BitClout runs on a custom proof of work blockchain, and is a prototype of what can be built on DeSo (short for "Decentralized Social").
-BitClout's founder and primary leader is known pseudonymously as "diamondhands" (slang for a person who holds an investment in a turbulent market); his real name is Nader al-Naji.
+BitClout was an open source blockchain-based social media platform.
+On the platform, users could post short-form writings and photos, award money to posts they particularly like by clicking a diamond icon, as well as buy and sell "creator coins" (personalized tokens whose value depends on people's reputations).
+BitClout ran on a custom proof of work blockchain, and was a prototype of what can be built on DeSo (short for "Decentralized Social").
+BitClout's founder and primary leader is Nader al-Naji, known pseudonymously as "Diamondhands".

 Under development since 2019, BitClout's blockchain created its first block in January 2021, and BitClout itself launched publicly in March 2021.
 The platform launched with 15,000 "reserved" accounts - a move intended to prevent impersonation, but which backfired as some people with reserved accounts tried to actively distance themselves.
-The supply of BitClout's token was fixed in June 2021.
-Bitclout is a prototype of what can be built on top of the DeSo blockchain.
+Later, in September 2021, BitClout was revealed to be the flagship product of the DeSo blockchain.

 History

 Origins (2019 - March 2021)

 In early 2019, Nader al-Naji became interested in "mixing investing and social media".
 He started creating a custom blockchain in May 2019, but didn't tell anyone else until November 2020.
 However, in the fall of 2020, al-Naji pitched BitClout's own investors under his real name and began posting job listings for a "new operation".

-Although BitClout was not originally intended to launch until mid-2021, its development was sped up after "zeitgeist about decentralized social media" and "this news about GameStop that ignited a trend towards investing being a more social thing" in January 2021.
+Although BitClout was not originally intended to launch until mid-2021, its development was sped up due to "zeitgeist about decentralized social media" in January 2021.

 BitClout's first block was mined on 18 January 2021.
-Its next block was mined on 1 March 2021; mining sped up after that point.
+Its next block was mined on 1 March 2021.

 As BitClout (March - September 2021)

 In early March 2021, about fifty investors received links to a password-protected website with the BitClout white paper.
 They were encouraged to explore the site and send the same link to "two or three other 'trusted contacts'".
 Within weeks users were spending millions of dollars per day on the platform.
 The platform's founders said they were "completely unprepared", having planned to have a "soft-launch".
+The leader went by the name "diamondhands" on the platform.

 On 24 March 2021, BitClout launched out of private beta.
 Investors include Sequoia Capital, Andreessen Horowitz, the venture capital firm Social Capital, Coinbase Ventures, Winklevoss Capital Management, Alexis Ohanian, Polychain, Pantera, and Digital Currency Group (CoinDesk's parent company).
+During its initial launch, BitClout's currency could be bought with bitcoin, but not sold except on Discord servers or Twitter threads.
+A single bitcoin wallet related to BitClout received more than $165M worth of deposits.